holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/12_grok_ord_chr/lesson_plan.md

 ## Essential Questions

--
+- How does Python convert between numbers and text?
+- How do the `ord()` and `chr()` functions compare with other Python functions?

 ## Lesson Plan

 ### Setup up

--
+- None

 ### Actual Lesson

+- Quiz
+    - Iteration loops
+    - Range loops
+    - Accumulator pattern
+- Opening Problem
+    - Accumulator pattern
+- Review
+    - Iteration loops
+    - Range loops
+    - Accumulator pattern
-- Data types and unicode
+- `chr()` and `ord()` functions
-- Skippable?
-Linkable to previous lessons?
-    - I think I did a worksheet that was similar to this about printing out emojis
+    - ASCII table
+    - Emojis!
+    - How do we know they're functions?
+    - What are their inputs/outputs
+    - Similarities with other functions?
+- Grok!

 #### Homework

-- TIL entry on topic of choice
+- TIL entry on `ord()` function
+- Finish Grok Lesson 7.2